Erins History, Family Crest & Coats of Arms

 The surname Erins was first found in Northumberland where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Erins family
+Early History of the Erins family

 This web page shows only a small excerpt of our Erins research.
 Another 92 words (7 lines of text) covering the years 1596, 1665, 1699, 1699, 1739, 1657, 1745, 1715 and 1719 are included under the topic Early Erins History in all our PDF Extended History products and printed products wherever possible.